ActivityWatch/docs/src/buckets-and-events.rst

 Buckets
 -------

-The fundamental datacontainer in ActivityWatch, a bucket contains events and common metadata for those events (such as which type of events they are, where they were collected, and by what).
+Each bucket contains a series of events and metadata for those events (such as their type and what collected them).

 It is recommended to have one bucket per watcher and host.
 A bucket should always receive data from the same source.

-For example, if we want to write a watcher that should track the currently active window we would first have it create a bucket named 'example-watcher-window_myhostname' and then start reporting events to that bucket (using heartbeats).
+For example, if we want to write a watcher that should track the currently active window we would first have it create a bucket named 'example-watcher-window_myhostname' and then start reporting events to that bucket (using :ref:`heartbeats`).

 .. code-block:: javascript